QH2333/IPA/README.md

 # IPA official website

-This is the source repository of the website of Information & Photography Association (IPA).
+This is the source repository of the website of Information & Photography Association (IPA), Wuxi No.1 High School.

 The development was started by YilinChen in 2014 and postponed in 2015 for complicated reasons.